 Lee Miller: an exhibition dedicated to the American photographer at the Musée d'Art Moderne de Paris

-From April 3 to July 26, 2026, the Musée d'Art Moderne de Paris is dedicating a major retrospective to Lee Miller.
-Through some 250 vintage and modern prints, the exhibition aims to highlight the diversity of the famous American photographer's work, from her fashion shots to her portraits and landscapes to her war reports.
+From April 10 to August 2, 2026, the Musée d'Art Moderne de Paris will host a major retrospective dedicated to Lee Miller.
+Featuring around 250 vintage and contemporary prints, the exhibition aims to showcase the incredible range of the renowned American photographer’s work — from fashion photographs and portraits to landscapes and compelling war reports.
 [Read more]

 From steel to paper, a look at engraved stamps: the exhibition at the Postal Museum